RaresDrg/RaresDrg/README.md

 <h1 align='center'>Junior Full-Stack Web Developer</h1>

 <h2>👨‍💻 About me</h2>
-<div>&nbsp;&nbsp;&nbsp;&nbsp; 🙋‍♂️ I'm Rares Dragan, an enthusiastic <b>fullstack developer</b> with a passion for crafting engaging and innovative web experiences.</div>
+<div>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 🙋‍♂️ I'm Rares Dragan, an enthusiastic <b>fullstack developer</b> with a passion for crafting engaging and innovative web experiences.</div>
-<div>&nbsp;&nbsp;&nbsp;&nbsp; 👣 My journey into the IT field began in 2023 when I enrolled in a comprehensive course, where I was gradually introduced to the fundamentals of <b>front-end development</b>, followed by <b>back-end technologies</b>, mastering both visual and server-side aspects of applications.</div>
+<div>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 👣 My journey into the IT field began in 2023 when I enrolled in a comprehensive course, where I was gradually introduced to the fundamentals of <b>front-end development</b>, followed by <b>back-end technologies</b>, mastering both visual and server-side aspects of applications.</div>
-<div>&nbsp;&nbsp;&nbsp;&nbsp; 🚀 Since then, I have been captivated by this field and I have committed myself to continuous learning and improvement.
+<div>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 🚀 Since then, I have been captivated by this field and I have committed myself to continuous learning and improvement.
 I am constantly enhancing my skills and knowledge to become a highly proficient professional in the industry.</div>

 <h2>👨‍💻 About me</h2>
 <p>&nbsp;&nbsp;&nbsp;&nbsp; ⚡ I'm Rares Dragan, an enthusiastic <b>fullstack developer</b> with a passion for crafting engaging and innovative web experiences.</p>